patterninc/blurb/README.md

 All API calls have been setup as closely as possible to REST Resource calls.
 All you need to do is find the appropriate resource object and make a method call on it and Blurb will do the rest.

+In calls that require 'campaign_type' as a parameter, you must pass in either 'sp' for sponsored products or 'hsa' for sponsored brands (formerly known as headline search ads).

 NOTE: Not all API endpoints are currently supported by Blurb.
 Over time we will get more endpoints added.
 In the mean time you are always welcome to submit a pull request.